cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 1. Select **+ Add custom domain**.

-1. Type **adatum.com**, and select **Add domain**.
+1. Type **Aurian.club**, and select **Add domain**.

-1. On the **adatum.com** blade, review the information necessary to perform verification of the Azure AD domain name and close the blade.
+1. On the **Aurian.club** blade, review the information necessary to perform verification of the Azure AD domain name and close the blade.

-    > **Note**: You will not be able to complete the validation process because you do not own the **adatum.com** DNS domain name.
-This will *not* prevent you from synchronizing the **adatum.com** Active Directory domain with the Azure AD tenant.
+    > **Note**: You will not be able to complete the validation process because you do not own the **Aurian.club** DNS domain name.
+This will *not* prevent you from synchronizing the **Aurian.club** Active Directory domain with the Azure AD tenant.
 You will use for this purpose the default primary DNS name of the Azure AD tenant (the name ending with the **onmicrosoft.com** suffix), which you identified earlier in this task.
 However, keep in mind that, as a result, the DNS domain name of the Active Directory domain and the DNS name of the Azure AD tenant will differ.
-This means that Adatum users will need to use different names when signing in to the Active Directory domain and when signing in to Azure AD tenant.
+This means that Aurian users will need to use different names when signing in to the Active Directory domain and when signing in to Azure AD tenant.

-   > **Note**: As explained earlier, this is expected, since you could not verify the custom Azure AD DNS domain **adatum.com**.
+   > **Note**: As explained earlier, this is expected, since you could not verify the custom Azure AD DNS domain **Aurian.club**.

 #### Task 2:  Install Azure AD Connect